 This report is submitted in accordance with Section 420 of the Companies Act 2006 and describes how the Board has applied the principles relating to the Directors' remuneration.

-Ordinary resolutions will be proposed at the Annual General Meeting of the Company to be held on 30 May 2023 for the approval of the Directors' Remuneration Policy and the Annual Directors' Remuneration Report as set out below.
+An Ordinary resolution will be proposed at the Annual General Meeting of the Company to be held on 20 June 2024 for the approval of the Annual Directors' Remuneration Report as set out below.